SureshAthanti/Clustering_Unsupervised_Wine_Quality/README.md

-# Cluetring and Unsupervised learning project.
+# Clustering and Unsupervised learning project.

 ### Dataset
 The dataset was taken from kaggle.